An unprecedented debate could shake up a White House race like no other | KRDO

 For the first time, a sitting president and an ex-president will lock horns before millions of viewers, in an encounter taking place far earlier than normal — even before the party conventions.
 The CNN-hosted showdown is the most pivotal moment yet in a neck-and-neck election, and it’s Biden’s best chance to shake up a reelection bid that he is in deep danger of losing as he struggles to convince voters that he’s delivered the political and economic normality he promised in 2020.

+The debate comes at a moment when many Americans are seeking relief from high prices that have made it harder to feed their families and afford rents, mortgages, and new cars.
+It is unfolding amid an intense national debate over access to abortion that was unleashed by the conservative Supreme Court majority built by Trump.
+Deep divides over immigration and foreign policy in a world filled with new challenges to US power will form a contentious backdrop to a clash between two candidates who openly disdain one another.
+The debate in that sense personifies an election race that has left millions of Americans unsatisfied with the choice offered by two elderly candidates who alienate more voters than they attract.

-The momentous nature of this debate can only be fully understood against the backdrop of the unprecedented politics of the times.
+But the momentous circumstances of the occasion can only be fully understood alongside the context of the unprecedented politics of the times.
 Since Sen. John F. Kennedy and Vice President Richard Nixon staged the first televised debate in the 1960 campaign, there have been agonizingly close elections that have set the country on a sharply different course.
 But the stakes in 2024 are greater than ever because of Trump’s attempt to disrupt the peaceful transfer of power based on false claims of fraud in the 2020 election and his promise to wage a never-before-seen presidency of personal vengeance if he wins in November.

+Biden plans to frame what he sees as Trump’s threat to the rule of law and democracy in the starkest terms, sources familiar with the matter told CNN’s Kayla Tausche.
+He will describe the mob attack by Trump’s supporters on the US Capitol on January 6, 2021, as a “seismic,” era-defining moment that must be a watershed for voters.

 Had Sen. John Kerry beaten President George W. Bush in 2004 or ex-Massachusetts Gov. Mitt Romney made President Barack Obama a one-term president in 2012, there would have been significant political change.
 But the character of the republic and its global posture would not have fundamentally altered.
 That assurance cannot be applied with any confidence to the current election.
 Trump’s strongman impulse – epitomized by his claim before the Supreme Court that presidents have almost limitless power, as well as a blueprint for hardline new policies on immigration, the economy and foreign policy – means a second term could bring massive disruption.